Your Top Questions about Roseman University’s ABSN Nursing School Answered

 How long will it take me to graduate from the ABSN program?

-The ABSN program itself can be completed in as few as 16 months.
-However, ABSN prerequisite courses are not factored into the 16-month timeframe.
+The ABSN program itself can be completed in as few as 18 months.
+However, ABSN prerequisite courses are not factored into this timeframe.
 The time it will take you to complete the prerequisites is dependent on your academic history and how many courses you need to complete before you can enroll in the accelerated BSN program.

 Where do I begin?